One-X: Pre-release and writing

-The album cover depicts a string of connected paper dolls with checkmarks on all with the exception of one which is crossed out, thus One X. On the inside, the CD tray shows all red fish, except one black fish.
+The album cover depicts a string of connected paper dolls with checkmarks on all with the exception of one which is crossed out, thus One X. On the inside, the CD tray shows all red fish, except one black fish, which Gontier explained it represents "loneliness and isolation," fitting naturally with the concept of the album.
 This same image is also on the "Animal I Have Become" single cover.
 The lyrics are included in the album booklet.
+The Japanese and UK edition of One-X contains the bonus track, "Running Away".